 The LHS Priorities

 Just under half of all respondents felt that the LHS priorities reflect the main housing issues in the Scottish Borders.
 Despite this, some respondents highlighted the need to address the specific locality differences facing the Borders, not all areas in the Scottish Borders face the same challenges.
 Just under half of all respondents (10) also felt that there are no emerging priorities that are currently missing from the 2017-22 LHS.
-However, some comments were made in relation to the need to retain economically active people, ensuring the appropriate support provision is in place for elderly people in their homes and the need for increased support for owner occupiers who may be stuck in unsuitable properties.
+However, some comments were made in relation to the need to retain economically active people, ensuring the appropriate support provision is in place for older people in their homes and the need for increased support for owner occupiers who may be stuck in unsuitable properties.

 LHS Priority one